42-AI/bootcamp_machine-learning/day02/ex04/Interlude.md

 ### Vectorized Form

-As in the previous days, we can use some linear algebra magic to get a more comptact (and computationally efficient) formula:
+As usual, we can use some linear algebra magic to get a more comptact (and computationally efficient) formula:

 $$
 \nabla(J) = \frac{1}{m} X'^T(X'\theta - y)